konnov/protocols-made-fun/about.md

 title: About
 ---

-Keep hearing about PMF from your manager and you don't know what it is?
-In this blog, PMF is about protocols and fun, even if your manager tells you that PMF means "Product-Market Fit".

 This is [Igor Konnov][website]'s blog about protocol specification, testing, and verification.
 Licensed under [CC BY 4.0][] :recycle:.
-I am an independent security and formal methods researcher, having a [track record][] in academia and the blockchain industry.
+I am an independent security and formal methods researcher, having a [track record][] in academia and industry.

 Not sure your distributed protocol or smart contracts are solid?
 [Check out my website][website] to get expert analysis and confidence in your code.